different comic book ages – Explained

 Silver Age (1956 – 1970)

 The Silver Age Comic books are also known as 12-cent comics.
 However, few 10c comic books belong to the silver age of comic books.
 DC Comics used to dominate with superheroes like Superman, Wonder Woman, Batman, and Justice League while Marvel Comics used Spiderman, the Avengers, Thor, Hulk, and the Fantastic Four.
 Some of the most famous Silver Age comic books include Journey into Mystery #83 (1962), Amazing Fantasy 15 (1962), The Amazing Spider Man #1 (1963), and Avengers #4 (1962).
+Among all the new comic book collectors, the Silver Age comic book are the most sought after ones.
+Silver age comics among all comic book ages is what gave rise to the modern day collectors.

 Bronze Age (1970 – 1985)

-In the early 1970s, comic book publishers published huge numbers of comic books which caused the entire comic book market to flood with comic books in this era.
-This made comics easily available which took scarcity away from them.
+In the early 1970s, comic book publishers published huge numbers of comic books.
+This caused the entire comic book market to be flooded with comic books.
+Comics became easily available which took scarcity away from them.
 Some of the most famous bronze age comic books include Teenage Mutant Ninja Turtles 1 (1984) featuring the first appearance of TMNT, Forever People #1 (1971) featuring the first appearance of Darkseid, Scooby-Doo #1 (1970) featuring the 1st appearance of Scooby-Doo.

 Modern Age (1985 – Present Day)